-LONGTIME ANC supporter, activist Zackie Achmat has vowed to cut ties with the ruling party if President Jacob Zuma is re-elected at the Mangaung Conference.
+Cape Town - Longtime ANC supporter, activist Zackie Achmat has vowed to cut ties with the ruling party if President Jacob Zuma is re-elected at the Mangaung conference.

 Achmat, founder of the Treatment Action Campaign (TAC) joined the ANC in 1980 and was one of the leaders of the anti-apartheid school boycotts.
 He says Zuma is looting the country which needs “non-racial, moral leadership”.